trouble1fake/harness-core/README.md

     In `360-cg-manager/config.yml` set `mongo.uri` to `mongodb://mongo1:30001,mongo2:30002,mongo3:30003/harness`.
     Do the same in `config-datagen.yml` and `verification-config.yml`.

-7. If TimeScaleDB has to be enabled (Optional for now)
+7. If TimeScaleDB has to be enabled (Optional for now):

    a.
 Start TimeScaleDB using the following docker command: `docker run -d --name harness-timescaledb -v ~/timescaledb/data:/var/lib/postgresql/data -p 5432:5432 --rm -e POSTGRES_USER=admin -e POSTGRES_DB=harness -e POSTGRES_PASSWORD=password timescale/timescaledb`